 How to Choose a Men's Water Polo Suit

-Men's water polo suits look like normal swim briefs, but there are a few design feature that set them apart from regular lap swimming suits.
-Stronger fabric, reinforced seams, and slightly different cuts all make men's water polo suits more appropriate for a rough game of water polo.
+Men's water polo suits look similar normal swim briefs, but there are a few design feature that set them apart.
+Stronger fabric, reinforced seams, and slightly different cuts make men's water polo suits more appropriate for a rough game of water polo.
 This guide explains what to look for when choosing a water polo suit.

-The cut of men's water polo suits is a bit more generous on the sides than regular lap swimming suits.
-Although they have the same basic silhouette as swim briefs (commonly called "Speedos," regardless of brand), the slightly wider sides are more difficult to use as handholds during games.
+The cut of men's water polo suits is a bit less generous on the sides than regular lap swimming suits and it made with thicker seams, hems, and fabric for comfort and durability.
+Commonly called "Speedos," regardless of brand, the thicker design of the sides is more difficult to use as handholds during games.

 Water Polo Suit Fabric

 Water polo suits come in many types of fabric: LYCRA™ or spandex, polyester, or some combinations.
 Suits made of polyester or polyester blends are preferable, as these durable fabrics will outlast others when exposed to sunlight, chlorine exposure, and the constant tugging that is part of water polo.

 Flatlock or reinforced seams make water polo suits more comfortable and durable.
 This is also true for suits that are fully- or front-lined.
 All water polo suits for men should have drawstring waists — not just elasticized waistbands — as this helps them stay on during sprints, underwater wrestling, and counter-attacks.
 Flat drawstrings are the best option, as the knot will be more secure and the string will lie flatter against the waist.